spookylukey/django-views-the-right-way/source/index.rst

 Django Views — The Right Way
 ============================

 Welcome to my opinionated guide on how to write views in Django!

-**WORK IN PROGRESS** — this guide is not finished (and perhaps never will be…), but hopefully is in a useful state now.

-This guide is the result of mistakes made and lessons learned in a range of Django and Python projects for nearly 15 years.
+It is the result of mistakes made and lessons learned in a range of Django and Python projects for nearly 15 years.

 It has also been prompted by the fact that “Class Based Views” (CBVs from now on) seem to have become the default way to teach and learn Django views in some